 - Vibrations – People who are exposed to prolonged periods of vibrations, such as truck drivers or construction workers, may be more likely to develop a ruptured disc because their spines are absorbing shock constantly each day.

 - Sports – Forceful impacts on the neck and back while playing sports can lead to a torn intervertebral disc.

 - Lifting – Poor lifting habits, or lifting with your back instead of with your legs, puts undue stress on the lumbar (lower back) region of the spine.

 - Lifestyle habits – Obesity may contribute to disc degeneration as the spine must compensate for the extra weight being carried around.
 Cigarette smoking can release toxins into the body that speed up the breakdown of cartilage.

 - Genetics – Some people are predisposed to disc degeneration if spinal problems run in the family.

 If you are in pain

 If a ruptured disc is causing you pain and medications, chiropractic adjustments and physical therapy have not provided you with relief, contact Laser Spine Institute to learn more about our minimally invasive procedures.
 We offer a number of outpatient procedures that can help you find meaningful relief from neck and back pain.
-Plus, we’ll review your MRI or CT scan at no cost to you.
+Plus, we’ll review your MRI or CT scan to determine your eligibility for one of our procedures.